d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

-In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the top left of the input array and sliding across the input array from left to right and top to bottom.
+In both cases, as with the cross-correlation operator, we can think of the pooling window as starting from the top left of the input tensor and sliding across the input tensor from left to right and top to bottom.
-At each location that the pooling window hits, it computes the maximum or average value of the input subarray in the window
+At each location that the pooling window hits, it computes the maximum or average value of the input subtensor in the window
 (depending on whether *max* or *average* pooling is employed).

 ![Maximum pooling with a pooling window shape of $2\times 2$.
 The shaded portions represent the first output element and the input element used for its computation: $\max(0, 1, 3, 4)=4$](../img/pooling.svg)
 :label:`fig_pooling`

-The output array in :numref:`fig_pooling` above has a height of 2 and a width of 2.
+The output tensor in :numref:`fig_pooling` above has a height of 2 and a width of 2.
 The four elements are derived from the maximum value of $\text{max}$:

 $$